tdaff/automation/options.rst

    values are set to true when they appear on the commandline.
 For example ``faps -o vasp_ncpu=24 -o spin -o optim_h=false $JOBNAME``, will override the number of vasp CPUs, turn on spin and turn off hydrogen optimisation.

+.. option:: -i, --interactive

+   After loading any previous simulation, faps will immediately enter the *expert only* interactive mode.
+This is probably only for debugging and fixing calculations.
+No support for this.